"""

 ROOT RooRecursiveFraction function implementation.

-Implements ROOT's RooRecursiveFraction which computes fractions recursively.
+Implements ROOT's ``RooRecursiveFraction`` which computes a recursive

 .. math::